 This has been Feminist Writing.

-charmanderinchief asked: Yes, while the poster was sexist, and I'm still in the dark on whether or not you've seen the film, there was absolutely nothing sexy about either the rape scene or the revenge scene.
+charmanderinchief said: Yes, while the poster was sexist, and I'm still in the dark on whether or not you've seen the film, there was absolutely nothing sexy about either the rape scene or the revenge scene.
 It was dark, brutal and in no way desensitizing us to violence towards women.
 Yes, you must take into account the fact that Fincher did make Salander much sexier than she is described in the books, but the message is there and the work is there.
 It really helps us rethink how women are sexualized in the media.

-hastapura asked: How is that Dragon Tattoo teaser poster sexist?
+hastapura said: How is that Dragon Tattoo teaser poster sexist?
 Because she's topless?
 Fincher's version actually makes Salander deeper and more interesting.
 Shouldn't you judge the film by the film itself?
 And Fincher's been working with well-written women since Alien 3 - that is, his first film.

 1. Yes, because she’s topless